Voyage (novel): Spinoffs

 The allohistorical setting of the novel was further explored in the short story "Prospero One", in which Baxter focuses on alternate developments in the 1960s British space programme – namely, its first and only crewed flight.
 The short story was originally published in issue 112 of Interzone, in October 1996.
+It featured two astronauts being launched on a set of five Blue Streak missiles.

 The character Joe Muldoon is featured in Baxter's 2018 short story "The Shadow Over the Moon," where he is explicitly stated as being the Apollo 11 backup for Buzz Aldrin.